 You are not allowed to fly drones over the farm, sorry!

 When can I come and pick pumpkins?

 The Ladysden Pumpkin Festival is open every weekend in October as well as half term.
-We are also running two PYO pumpkin nights which you can find the times for on our tickets page.
+We are also running two PYO pumpkin nights on Thursday 26th and Friday 27th October which you can book tickets for here.

 The most well-known of pumpkins and the one you’re probably used to carving or seeing in Cinderella!
 A great all-rounder and delicious in pumpkin cupcakes or brownies if you want to try something different.

 These big, white pumpkins have a ghostly appearance fit for Halloween.
 They’re great for decorating and eating but also make a spooky alternative to carving a regular orange pumpkin.